Discover the history of tapas in Spain and their best varieties

 Gastrobars: haute cuisine in the shape of a tapa

 Gastrobars are the latest fashion in gastronomy, a local bar-restaurant with the usual essence, but with design, select produce and an informal offer based on reinvented tapas, signature tapas at affordable prices.
-Several examples of these include the gastrobars 3C and Boca en Boca in Marbella, Tapadaki in Malaga and Strazza in Conil.
+Several examples of these include the gastrobars 3C and Lekune in Marbella, Gastronauta in Malaga and Strazza in Conil.
 They all offers snacks, but with a more modern touch and, best of all, excellent quality at a price you won’t believe.

 Ultimately, gastrobars are an excellent option for trying signature tapas or tasting traditional produce of the highest quality.